operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

   * pro:
     * simpler delivery, expose via a gitrepo and done
   * con:
-    * all existing validations would have to be re-written in new language structure which could introduce new bugs
+    * all existing validations would have to be re-written in a new language structure which could introduce new bugs
     * unproven technology
     * would have to write the engine to know how to execute these